stevie-mayhew/silverstripe-framework/docs/en/05_Contributing/02_Release_Process.md

 ## Release Maintainer

-The current maintainer responsible for planning and performing releases is Ingo Schommer (ingo at silverstripe dot com).
+The current maintainer responsible for planning and performing releases is Damian Mooyman (damian at silverstripe dot com).

 ## Release Planning

 Our most up-to-date release plans are typically in the ["framework" milestone](https://github.com/silverstripe/silverstripe-framework/issues/milestones) and ["cms" milestone](https://github.com/silverstripe/silverstripe-cms/issues/milestones).
 New features and API changes are typically discussed on the [core mailinglist](http://groups.google.com/group/silverstripe-dev).
-They are prioritized by the core team as tickets on github.com.
+They are prioritised by the core team as tickets on github.com.

 Release dates are usually not published prior to the release, but you can get a good idea of the release status by